On quantum large sieve inequalities and operator recovery from incomplete information: Signal recovery from operator STFT measurements

 We note here that in Corollary~\ref{Recovery} we replaced the condition on \(\delta(\Omega)\) with a condition on \(\alpha(\Omega)=\theta_{\mathcal{K}}\cdot \sup_{w}\int_{\Omega}\|\mathcal{K}(z,w)\|_{\mathrm{op}}\, dz\) which gives an easier to verify, but less optimal, stability estimate.
 We extensively discussed the question of how to further bound $\alpha(\Omega)$ in Section~\ref{sec:estimating-theta}.

-As a last remark, we make a brief mention of the implications of the results to the problem of quantum state tomography, which was one of our inspirations.
+As a last remark, we make a brief mention of the implications of the results to the problem of quantum state tomography \cite{Gross,schreiber2025tomography}, which was one of our inspirations.
 Our results provide theoretical guaranties for the recovery of a state represented by a density operator, from incomplete information in the phase space.
-The low rank condition of \cite{Gross} is replaced by the measure-sparsity discussed in the introduction.
-But it should be stressed that, at this point, potential applications are stylized, due to the continuity of the phase space and the errors resulting from the infinite-dimensional nature of the spaces involved.
-Further research would be required to make a decisive statement regarding the feasibility of this approach in realistic settings.
+The low rank condition of \cite{Gross,GrossIEEE} is replaced by the measure-sparsity discussed in the introduction.
+But it should be stressed that, at this point, potential applications are stylized, due to the continuity of the phase space and the errors resulting from the infinite-dimensional nature of the spaces involved (nevertheless, some problems in quantum science require infinite dimensions and an appropriate formalism has recently been developed \cite{yamasaki2025entanglement}).
+Further research would be required to make a decisive statement regarding the feasibility of our approach in real physical settings.